Ventolin Injection is a brand of medicine containing the active ingredient salbutamol (bronchospasm relaxants).

 When you must not have it:

-- If you have ever had an allergic reaction to salbutamol sulphate or any of the ingredients listed toward the end of this leaflet.
+- if you have ever had an allergic reaction to salbutamol sulfate or any of the ingredients listed toward the end of this leaflet.
 (See "Ingredients")

 Some of the symptoms of an allergic reaction may include: